Crisis and Recovery

-The situation for the Roman Empire had been getting more difficult under the Severan emperor (193-237 CE).
+The situation for the Roman Empire had been getting more difficult under the Severan emperors (193-237 CE).
 This dynasty ended on the murder of the last of them, Alexander Severus, and the troops along the Danube frontier acclaimed Maximinus Thrax as the new emperor (reigned 237-8 CE).

 Maximinus was a professional soldier of humble birth, with no time for senatorial aristocrats.
 He achieved some success against the Germans, but his hostile attitude to the senate led to a revolt against his rule, starting first in Africa then spreading to Italy.
 In what looks like a throw-back to the time of the republic, the senatorial faction triumphed, and in 238, a confused sequence of events brought a young boy, Gordian III (238-244), to the throne with the senate’s support.

 Gordian’s regime won some success against the Persians, but the young emperor was killed in uncertain circumstances whilst with his eastern army.
 His successor, Philip “the Arab” (reigned 244-9 CE), managed to shore up the eastern frontier and scored some successes in dealing with another Germanic invasion across the Danube; and in 248 he was able to celebrate the 1000th anniversary of Rome’s founding (according to tradition the city was founded in 753 BCE) in magnificent style.
 However, barbarian invasions and army mutinies sapped Philip’s authority.
 In 249 the distinguished senator Decius, in command of the Roman army in the Danube, was acclaimed emperor by his troops and marched on Italy.
 He defeated and killed Philip near Verona.